thanhit95/linux-experience/setup/dev.md

         └── img2.svg
 ```

-Each time compiling, it produces some temporary files in the same `project_name` directory, which makes me confusing like this:
+Each time the tool compiles, it produces some temporary files in the same `project_name` directory, which makes me confused like this:

 ```text
 └── project_name_A